jhelpgg/ComposeClean/engine/doc/Engine.md

 `````

-**Note** : The `tree` extension call the code in the lamda in a separate thread, so no need to use a scope explicitly.
+**Note** : The `tree` extension call the code in the lambda in a separate thread, so no need to use a scope explicitly.

 ## The scene